mnovacyu/flask-user-registration/README.md

 * other OAuth providers and add Facebook authentication
 * integrating with another published API (e.g. Google, Wikipedia, Github etc.)
 * further secure the API
+* fix menu button functionality when window is non-fullscreen